verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/sdc_commands.rst

 set_false_path
 --------------
-Cuts timing paths unidirectionally from each clock after :sdc:option:`-from` to each clock after :sdc:option:`–to`.
+Cuts timing paths unidirectionally from each clock in :sdc:option:`-from` to each clock in :sdc:option:`–to`.
 Otherwise equivalent to :sdc:command:`set_clock_groups`.

 *Example Usage:*